DT0072/tour-of-heroes/README.md

 ## Build
-Run `ng build` to build the project.
+Run `ng build` to build the project however to build the application and deploy the build artifacts elsewhere when ready the application is ready to deploy.
 The build artifacts will be stored in the `dist/` directory.

 ## Further help